Build the "REMI"

 A DIY Project by M.J.
 Bauer

 The concept for the "REMI" came from a desire to create a simple but practical musical instrument which is easy to learn to play.
 An early design decision was to model the REMI loosely after existing “electronic wind instruments” (EWI's) using touch-sensitive pads for the “keys” to select the pitch of notes.
 A breath pressure sensor allows notes to be articulated by blowing into a mouth-piece.
-However, it was decided that the REMI should also be playable just by changing finger positions on the “keys” (touch-pads), without blowing.
-Played in this mode, the instrument allows the player to sing along.

 The instrument consists of two main parts: a "handset" incorporating the touch-pads and other playing sensors and controls, plus a "controller module" housing a PIC32 micro-controller, MIDI and audio circuitry and (optionally) a front-panel user interface comprising an LCD screen and 16-button keypad.